Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/5-draw-multiple-points.md

 ```js
 const a_position_location = gl.getAttribLocation(program, "a_position");
 ```

-### 3. Create Buffer
+### 3. Create a Buffer

 The first question that arises is: **what is a buffer?**

-A **buffer** in WebGL is a block of memory on the GPU used to store data that will be processed by the graphics pipeline.
+A **buffer** is a block of memory used to store data that can be accessed by the graphics pipeline during rendering.
+It usually resides on the GPU, but at this point it is just a reference in the WebGL system.

-The next question is why do we need it?
+Why do we need it?

-The vertex or coordinate data which we defined as a JS array in the first step exists in the system RAM, but for rendering we need it to be in the GPU memory and for that we need to make a buffer.
+The vertex or coordinate data we defined as a JS array exists in the system RAM.
+For rendering, the GPU needs access to this data.
+To make it usable by the GPU, we create a buffer object.

-To create a buffer we invoke the function `gl.createBuffer` and it creates a empty buffer in the GPU and makes a buffer object in the WebGL Driver and returns it's handle(reference).
+We invoke the function `gl.createBuffer()`, which creates a **buffer object** in the WebGL system and returns its handle (reference).
+At this point, GPU memory is **not yet allocated**; the buffer object just exists as a placeholder.

 Code:
 ```js